Ch-i-Yu/Simple-Face-Mask-Detector/README.md

 The images used were real images of human faces, however artificial face masks were added to create an artificial (but still real-world applicable) dataset.

 ### Prerequisties
-All the dependencies and required libraries are included in the file `requirements.txt`(TBC).
+All the dependencies and required libraries are included in the file `requirements.txt`.

+*Note: packages.txt is importing streamlit-needed exnternal dependencies.
+Ignore it if you are using Ananconda venv.*

 ### Results
 The model gave 98% accuracy for Face Mask Detection after training.<br>